ed-o-saurus/PLHaskell/README.md

 ### Message

-The following demonstrates how to show a notice from within a function.
+The following demonstrate how to show a notice from within a function.

 ```
 CREATE FUNCTION forty_two() RETURNS int IMMUTABLE AS